oracle/hiq/hiq/docs/medium/intro.md

 To showcase HiQ's features, we have the following two examples for offline program and online program respectively.

-## Example 1 - Offline Tracing Example: Bring Observability to PaddleOCR
+## Example 1 - Offline Tracing: Bring Observability to PaddleOCR

 > The following `main.py` code is from PaddleOCR's official website [chinese-english-model-and-multilingual-model](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.4/doc/doc_en/quickstart_en.md#221-chinese--english-model-and-multilingual-model)